Master’s Degree in Clinical Mental Health Counseling (MSEd)

 Become a capable, compassionate mental-health counselor at Saint Rose, where you’ll gain the training, skills, and experience to work with individuals and families from all walks of life.

-Whether you attend full or part time, you’ll be instructed and guided by our expert practitioner faculty, who help prepare you to be a licensed professional mental health counselor.
+Whether you attend full or part time, you’ll be instructed and guided in person by our expert practitioner faculty, who help prepare you to be a licensed professional mental health counselor.

-Benefit from our work-friendly class schedule with courses that don’t disrupt your day job.
+Benefit from our work-friendly in-person class schedule with courses that don’t disrupt your day job.